Simplified filing of probationary period applications

 Throughout the probationary certificate validity period, the trainee will be listed in the AMF’s public register.
 This register confirms to consumers that the trainee is authorized to pursue activities as a trainee.
 If the validity period of the probationary certificate is extended or shortened, the information in the public register will be updated automatically.

-The trainee may evaluate the client’s financial situation, present to his or her supervisor the proposed loan and any other recommendation pertaining to the mortgage transaction before the loan is proposed or recommendation is made to the client.
-The trainee may also forward the mortgage loan application to the lender, but only after it has been approved by his or her supervisor.
+The trainee may evaluate the client’s financial situation, present to the trainee's supervisor the proposed loan and any other recommendation pertaining to the mortgage transaction before the loan is proposed or recommendation is made to the client.
+The trainee may also forward the mortgage loan application to the lender, but only after it has been approved by the trainee's supervisor.

 Are trainees allowed to take vacation?